Unofficially, off-page SEO is link building. And link building is a BIG deal.

 If I planned to write for other blogs as a strategy, I would only do it with their permission.
 My post won’t be approved if that happens.

-Bottom line: while content marketing and distribution might be the last step, include it from the start.
+Bottom line: While content marketing and distribution might be the last step, include them from the start.

 Summary

-While off-page SEO might seem like a stand-alone strategy for building links and authority, it is not.
+While off-page SEO might seem like a stand-alone strategy for building links and authority, it is not, as it should be part of a comprehensive seo strategy.
 It works with on-page SEO.
 Together, they ensure your site gives value and expertise to prospects.

 As a result, you’ll earn links, trust, brand mentions, and even sales.
 That is the end goal of off-page SEO.